Death Penalty Fast Facts

 May 2, 2013 - Maryland's governor signs a bill repealing the death penalty.
 The legislation goes into effect October 1.

 January 16, 2014 - Ohio executes inmate Dennis McGuire with a new combination of drugs, due to the unavailability of drugs such as pentobarbital.
-The state used a combination of the drugs midazolam, a sedative, and the painkiller hydromorphone, according to the state corrections department.
-According to witness Alan Johnson of the Columbus Dispatch, the whole execution process took 24 minutes, and McGuire appeared to be gasping for air for 10 to 13 minutes.
+The state uses a combination of the drugs midazolam, a sedative, and the painkiller hydromorphone, according to the state corrections department.
+The execution process takes 24 minutes, and McGuire appears to be gasping for air for 10 to 13 minutes, according to witness Alan Johnson, a reporter with the Columbus Dispatch.

 February 11, 2014 - Washington Governor Jay Inslee announces that he is issuing a moratorium on death penalty cases during his term in office.